pawelzeja098/Pose-Estimation-Testing-YOLO-mmpose/README.md

-# Tests of MMPoseInferencer human
+# Tests of MMPoseInferencer "human"
 ## Testing mmpose on images

 Images taken from Pinterest and Unsplash